Close

 When we invest in a portfolio of shares, there are constant changes in market values.
 Such changes happen for instance to the value of our shares during the global financial crisis, where we saw our portfolio value fall 30%, only to rebound 43% one year later.
 Such falls in the market value of shares are not a draw.

-When investing to maximise long term returns, we may have realised gains or losses on disposal of shares.
+When investing, we may have realised gains or losses on disposal of shares.
 We may realise losses in our investments, either because the investment has gone bad, or we decided to exit in order to redeploy our funds to more attractive opportunities.

 We may exit at a high or a low, depending on our views of the potential returns compared to putting the same dollar to work elsewhere.